Art film: Criticism

-Criticisms of art films include being too pretentious and self-indulgent for mainstream audiences.
+Criticisms of art films includes being too pretentious, oppressive, insufferable, overly vague, abstract and self-indulgent for mainstream audiences.

 LA Weekly film critic Michael Nordine cited the films Gummo (1997) as being an "art-house exploitation flick" and Amores Perros (2000) exemplifying "the art-house stereotype of featuring more dead dogs than Where the Red Fern Grows and every other book you had to read in middle school".

+Jeremy Urquhart of Collider cited "exceptionally difficult" yet "sometimes clunky" arthouse fare that "might well irritate more than they enlighten" such as Michael Snow's 1967 structural film Wavelength, David Cronenberg's 1991 adaptation of Naked Lunch and Francis Ford Coppola's 1982 musical One from the Heart.

 Related concepts

 Arthouse television

 Quality artistic television, a television genre or style which shares some of the same traits as art films, has been identified.
 Television shows, such as David Lynch and Mark Frost's Twin Peaks and Dennis Potter's The Singing Detective, also have "a loosening of causality, a greater emphasis on psychological or anecdotal realism, violations of classical clarity of space and time, explicit authorial comment, and ambiguity".

 As with much of Lynch's other work (notably the film Blue Velvet), Twin Peaks explores the gulf between the veneer of small-town respectability and the seedier layers of life lurking beneath its surface.
 The show is difficult to place in a defined television genre; stylistically, it borrows the unsettling tone and supernatural premises of horror films and simultaneously offers a bizarrely comical parody of American soap operas with a campy, melodramatic presentation of the morally dubious activities of its quirky characters.
 The show represents an earnest moral inquiry distinguished by both weird humor and a deep vein of surrealism, incorporating highly stylised vignettes, surrealist and often inaccessible artistic images alongside the otherwise comprehensible narrative of events.

 HBO's The Wire might also qualify as "artistic television", as it has garnered a greater amount of critical attention from academics than most television shows receive.
 For example, the film theory journal Film Quarterly has featured the show on its cover.